5 financial lessons kids won't learn in school

 2. Make the world your classroom

-One of most important concepts to teach kids about the stock market is that it's made up of companies that sell goods and services that many people need, like food, energy, and medicines; or want, like TVs and tablets.
+One of most important concepts to teach kids about the stock market is that it's made up of companies that sell goods and services that many people need, like food, energy, and medicine; or want, like TVs and tablets.

 3. Teach them about supply and demand